 14. Helps Cure Insomnia

-Certain sources say that castor oil, and the Jamaican variant, in particular, can help cure insomnia.
+Some anecdotal evidence suggests that castor oil, and the Jamaican variant, in particular, can help cure insomnia.
 The oil has been known to induce long hours of sleep.
 You can simply rub a drop or two of the oil on your eyelids and massage it in.
 Just ensure the oil doesn’t get into your eyes.

 15. Improves Respiratory Health